Arwa-hex/exercism-python-solutions/README.md

-# exercism-python-solutions
+# Guido's Gorgeous Lasagna

-This repository contains my solutions to the Python exercises on Exercism.io.
-The solutions are organized by difficulty level and include the original problem description, my approach to solving each challenge, and the corresponding test cases.
+This repository contains the code for the "Guido's Gorgeous Lasagna" exercise.

+## Exercism Python Track

+You can find the Exercism Python track [here](https://exercism.org/tracks/python).